-Norfolk has always had a special place in my heart and this year, I have had the pleasure and privilege of serving as the High Sheriff of Norfolk.
+“Born and bred here, Norfolk has always had a special place in my heart and in 2017-18, I had the pleasure and privilege of serving as the High Sheriff of Norfolk.

 During that time I met some truly wonderful people and in particular become aware of the critical role of unpaid carers; those caring for loved ones.
 These carers are unsung heroes and need recognition and support.
 I was inspired to raise awareness of the invaluable role they play and raise funds to support and nurture them, as they give so much of themselves to others.

 The answer was the birth of Walking4Norfolk and my 2018 pilgrimage of 1500 miles to Santiago de Compostela.

 But my pilgrimage to Santiago is only the start of Walking4Norfolk.
 We’ve already raised £70,000 but this is as nothing in the face of the need.
 The aim is for many more people to become involved and support these inspirational people whose efforts often go unnoticed.
 We all need to do what we can to support these amazing people in our midst.”